rzninvo/Digital-Twin-of-a-Traffic-Scene-Using-RSU-and-AWSIM/README.md

 Project Proposal Accepted at 5/11/2023

 ## Introduction:
 In the rapidly evolving landscape of Intelligent Transportation Systems (ITS), traffic management, and autonomous vehicles, realistic simulation environments are pivotal for testing and advancing cutting-edge technologies.
-This thesis introduces a practical approach to create a Digital Twin of a Traffic Scene, enabling high-fidelity simulations of real-world traffic scenarios.
+This thesis introduces a practical approach on creating a Digital Twin of a Traffic Scene, enabling high-fidelity simulations of real-world traffic scenarios.

 ### Key Components:
 - **Ouster Lidar Data Integration:** Real-time conversion of Ouster Lidar `.pcap` data to `PointCloud2` ROS2 topics.